Yuwen Yidougui: Middle reign

 In 338, Murong Huang, now Prince of his established state, Former Yan, and Shi Hu of Later Zhao agreed to hold a joint campaign to subjugate the Duan tribe.
 When the Duan's demise was clear, Duan Liao's general and Murong Huang's half-brother, Murong Han decided to flee north to receive protection from the Yuwen tribe.
 Yidougui accepted him initially but became jealous of Han's talents and reputation.
 Knowing this, Han pretended to go mad, which he did so convincingly enough to cause the Yuwen to hate him but also underestimate him and not monitor his activities.

-During Murong Han's stay with the Yuwens, Murong Huang had been in contact with him through Huang's agent, the merchant, Wang Che (王車), hoping that he could convince his brother to return.
-Han showed desire to go home, so Huang welcomed him back, and Han began planning his escape with Wang Che.
+During Murong Han's stay with the Yuwens, there was communication between Murong Huang and him through Huang's agent, the merchant Wang Che (王車).
+Huang hoped to convince his brother to return, and Han expressed his desire to go back home.
+Huang welcomed him back, and Han began planning his escape with Wang Che.
 In February 340, Han stole Yidougui's prized horse and made his way to his brother's state.
-Yidougui in response sent 100 riders to chase after him, but the riders were later persuaded by Murong Han to let him go.
+Yidougui responded by sending 100 riders to chase after Han, but Han managed to persuade the riders to let him go.